AnyChart/chart-editor/README.md

 --- | ---
 *render()* | Renders the component.
 If a parent element is supplied, the component's element will be appended to it.
 If there is no optional parent element and the element doesn't have a parentNode then it will be appended to the document body.
 *decorate()* | Decorates the element for the UI component.
-*renderAsDialog()* | Renders the Chart Editor as modal dialog.
-To set dialog visible or hidden use *visible(Boolean)* method.
+*dialogRender()* | Renders the Chart Editor as modal dialog.
+To set dialog visible or hidden use *dialogVisible(Boolean)* method.

 #### Data
-You can pass your data to Chart Editor using user interface ot the Prepare Data step.
+You can pass your data to Chart Editor using user interface of the Prepare Data step.
 Or you can pass data using data() method:
 ```javascript
 // Pass only data
 editor.data([